 Employers have a duty of care to take steps to ensure the health and safety and welfare of all their employees.
-Businesses that employee more than five people are legally obliged to have a written health and safety policy or statement which is circulated and available to employees.
+Businesses that employ more than five people are legally obliged to have a written health and safety policy or statement which is circulated and available to employees.
 These are usually placed on noticeboards and reception areas of workplaces where they can be easily viewed.

-Companies who are returning to work from a closure due to coronavirus and those who have continued to work throughout the lockdown, should have an action plan in place as to what to do to help protect the workforce from the virus and importantly what to do if someone at work shows symptoms of the virus.
+Companies who are returning to work from closure due to coronavirus and those who have continued to work throughout the lockdown should have an action plan in place as to what to do to help protect the workforce from the virus and importantly what to do if someone at work shows symptoms of the virus.

 Companies will also need to ensure that they are conducting risk assessments across the workplace and documenting these risk assessments making them visible to all employees.
 As more employees return to work, and as government guidelines change, these risk assessments should be revised and updated.